-(All figures are as of 30 June 2018 and in U.S. dollars.)
+(All figures are as of 30 June 2020 and in U.S. dollars.)

+PolioPlus

-PolioPlus.
-Since 1985, Rotary members have helped immunize more than 2.5 billion children against polio.
-As of June 2018, Rotary had spent more than \$1.8 billion toward global polio eradication, seeking to eliminate the virus in the last three countries where it remains endemic and to ensure that it does not return elsewhere.
-In 2017-18, program awards, including PolioPlus Partners grants, totaled \$156.5 million.
+Since 1988, Rotary and our partners have immunized nearly 3 billion children against polio.
+As of June 2020, Rotary had committed more than \$2.1 billion to global polio eradication, seeking to eliminate the wild poliovirus in the last two countries where it remains endemic and to ensure that it does not return elsewhere.
+In 2019-20, program awards, including PolioPlus Partners grants, totaled \$151.8 million.

-Rotary Peace Centers.
+Rotary Peace Centers

 Each year, the Foundation supports the training of peace fellows at six Rotary Peace Centers, where they earn master's degrees or professional development certificates.
-Since 2002-03, 1,245 fellows from more than 120 countries have participated.
-In 2017-18, 94 fellows from 44 countries began their studies at the Rotary Peace Centers, and program awards for the fellows and centers totaled \$4.0 million.
+Since 2002-03, 1,370 fellows from more than 110 countries have participated.
+In 2019-20, 69 fellows from 35 countries began their studies at the Rotary Peace Centers, and program awards for the fellows and centers totaled \$4.5 million.